Macywahome/printf/README.md

-This file contains details of the printf project done by Mercy & Kenneth
+This file contains details of the printf project done by Mercy & Kennedy.